MV Polar Pioneer

 Review of MV Polar Pioneer

-The 1982-built Polar Pioneer cruise ship is among the most traditional-looking Arctic and Antarctica-based passenger ships.
-The boat was designed and constructed with an ice-strengthened hull (classification "1A Super") and launched as a research ship (named "Akademik Schuleykin") in Turku Finland.
+The 1982-built Polar Pioneer cruise ship is among the most traditional-looking Arctic and Antarctica-based passenger vessels.
+She was designed and constructed with an ice-strengthened hull (classification "1A Super") and launched as a research ship (named "Akademik Schuleykin") in Turku, Finland.

-In 2010, it was fully drydock refitted/converted into a passenger ship.
-Polar Pioneer's sistership (by design) Professor Khromov was also part of the chartered fleet of Aurora Expeditions (fleet).
+In 2010, she was fully drydock-refitted and converted into a passenger ship.
+Polar Pioneer's sistership (by design), Professor Khromov, was also part of the chartered Aurora Expeditions fleet.

 MV Polar Pioneer cruise ship (Aurora Expeditions)

-Polar Pioneer is one of all 10x Akademik Shuleykin-class Russian ships built in the mid-1980s for the USSR-Soviet Union's oceanographic research purposes.
-Around half of these ended up as chartered for polar cruisetours ships.
-From the same Akademik Shuleykin-class are also the RVs/research vessels (drydock-converted and now operated as cruise ships) Professor Molchanov (1982), Professor Multanovskiy (1983) and Professor Khromov (1984, fka Spirit of Enderby).
+Polar Pioneer is one of ten Akademik Shuleykin-class Russian ships built in the mid-1980s for the USSR’s oceanographic research programs.
+About half of these vessels were later chartered for polar cruisetours.
+Other ships of the same class now operating as expedition cruise vessels include the RVs/research vessels Professor Molchanov (1982), Professor Multanovskiy (1983), and Professor Khromov (1984, fka Spirit of Enderby).

-Polar Pioneer's draft (4,5 m / 15 ft) allows easy and safe close-to-shore navigation.
-Carrying just 54 passengers, the boat currently cruises in Antarctica, South Georgia Island (UK's British Antarctica) and also in Northern Europe and the Arctic, visiting ports in Svalbard Norway (including Spitsbergen Island), Iceland and Greenland, UK (Scotland).
+Polar Pioneer's shallow draft (4.5 m / 15 ft) allows safe, close-to-shore navigation.
+Carrying just 54 passengers, she operates in Antarctica, South Georgia Island (a UK overseas territory), as well as in Northern Europe and the Arctic, visiting ports in Svalbard, Norway (including Spitsbergen Island), Iceland, Greenland, and Scotland (UK).

 MV Polar Pioneer cruise ship (Aurora Expeditions)

-Aurora Expeditions is among the true pioneers of expedition cruising and adventure travel in the Australian marketplace.
-The company has been one of the first to introduce passengers to a number of remote destinations over more than two decades.
-Established in 1991 by mountaineer Greg Mortimer and his partner Margaret Werner, in 2008 Aurora was sold and the new owners remained true to the original expedition spirit.
-Initially offering small group cruises to Antarctica, Aurora Expeditions has since operated expedition cruises in Norway's Svalbard Islands, Russia's Far East, East Greenland, Papua New Guinea and the Amazon River.
-In 2014 it began cruising in Alaska's Inside Passage and launching land, river and sea Ecuador expeditions.
+Aurora Expeditions is considered a pioneer of expedition cruising and adventure travel in the Australian market.
+Over more than two decades, the company introduced travelers to numerous remote destinations.
+Established in 1991 by mountaineer Greg Mortimer and his partner Margaret Werner, Aurora was sold in 2008, with the new owners maintaining the original expedition ethos.
+Initially focused on small-group cruises to Antarctica, Aurora Expeditions later added voyages to Norway’s Svalbard Islands, Russia’s Far East, East Greenland, Papua New Guinea, and the Amazon River.
+In 2014, it expanded into Alaska’s Inside Passage and launched land, river, and sea expeditions in Ecuador.

-In 2015, the company finished its first African expedition with a luxury safari cruise along the Chobe River in Botswana.
+In 2015, the company completed its first African expedition with a luxury safari cruise along the Chobe River in Botswana.

 Decks and cabins, shipboard facilities

 All Polar Pioneer staterooms (26 total) have outside portholes and ample storage space.
 The bridge is spacious and always open to passengers.
-There is a combined bar, lounge and library area stocked with good polar books collection.
-The chefs onboard are European, and the boat's dining room is served by Russian stewardesses.
-The meals are uncomplicated and wholesome.
+There is a combined bar/lounge/library area stocked with an excellent collection of polar literature.
+The chefs onboard are European, and the dining room service is provided by Russian stewardesses.
+Meals are simple but hearty.

-The boat has 6 decks, of which 5 are passenger-accessible and 3 with cabins.
+The vessel has 6 decks, of which 5 are passenger-accessible and 3 contain cabins.

 MV Polar Pioneer cruise ship (Aurora Expeditions)

-MV Polar Pioneer is not a luxury ship but has been extremely popular among travel aficionados attracted to both polar regions.
-A fleet of inflatable Zodiacs (motorized RIBs with outboard motors) allows cruising near the coast and on inland waterways.
+MV Polar Pioneer is not a luxury vessel but has long been popular among travelers drawn to the polar regions.
+A fleet of inflatable Zodiacs (motorized RIBs with outboard engines) provides access to coastal areas and inland waterways.

-Optional adventure activities (like kayaking and camping) are offered on many Polar Pioneer voyages.
+Optional adventure activities such as kayaking and camping are available on many itineraries.

-The enthusiasm of the Russian captain and crew, who are among the world's most experienced ice navigators, is legendary.
-Traditionally for a Russian ship, Polar Pioneer has a Sauna Room and a spacious Saloon/Bar Lounge.
+The enthusiasm of her Russian captain and crew—among the world’s most experienced ice navigators—is well known.
+As is traditional for a Russian vessel, Polar Pioneer features a Sauna Room and a spacious Saloon/Bar Lounge.

 Polar cruise itineraries

-Following the Coronavirus crisis and a major drydock refurbishment, Polar Pioneer restarted passenger shipping operations in 2022.
+Following the Coronavirus crisis and a major drydock refurbishment, Polar Pioneer resumed passenger operations in 2022.

-Departing on December 31, 2024, from Ushuaia Argentina, in 2025 Polar Pioneer was also chartered for Antarctic voyages.
+Departing on December 31, 2024, from Ushuaia, Argentina, Polar Pioneer was also chartered for Antarctic voyages in 2025.

 Photos of MV Polar Pioneer